Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Why the problem is acute now: operational burden and present environment

 \subsection{Hazard regimes by size and altitude}

 The debris environment is best separated into three engineering size regimes, summarized in Table~\ref{tab:sizehazard}.
-The $>$10~cm class is often catalogued well enough for conjunction screening, although not always with the covariance quality required for efficient operations.
-The 1--10~cm class is the most operationally difficult because it is usually not maintained in routine custody yet can be catastrophic on impact.
-The 1~mm--1~cm class is much more numerous, effectively untracked in routine operations, and must usually be addressed through shielding and resilient design rather than real-time avoidance \cite{NASA2023CAHandbook,NASAODPORadar,NASAHVIT}.
+The $>10$ cm class is often catalogued well enough for conjunction screening, although not always with the covariance quality required for efficient operations.
+The 1--10 cm class is the most operationally difficult because it is usually not maintained in routine custody and can be mission-terminating for many operational spacecraft.
+It should not, however, be described uniformly as catastrophic for intact derelict targets: whether an impact causes catastrophic fragmentation depends on target mass, projectile mass, impact geometry, material properties, and relative velocity.
+The 1 mm--1 cm class is much more numerous, effectively untracked in routine operations, and must usually be addressed through shielding and resilient design rather than real-time avoidance \cite{NASA2023CAHandbook, NASAODPORadar,NASAHVIT}.

 NASA's conjunction handbook states that in most conjunctions the relative speed usually exceeds \SI{10}{\kilo\meter\per\second} \cite{NASA2023CAHandbook}.
 The same handbook defines the catastrophic/non-catastrophic boundary through the specific relative kinetic energy